walkable-server/walkable/doc/query_language.md

 ```

 the thing that receives a query and returns the above is called a
-query resolver or query parser in some other documentation.
+query resolver (or simply "query parser" in Om.next, Fulcro and
+Pathom's documentation).

 ### 2. Joins